 |Credit report penalty||10 years from the date of discharge||7 years from the date of discharge|

 Debts that may not be discharged during Chapter 7 bankruptcy

 No matter which type of filing you choose, there are certain debts that cannot be discharged bankruptcy.
 Other debts are not always easily discharged through bankruptcy, although it is possible.
 This is where working with a reputable bankruptcy attorney comes in handy, because they know how to get you out of bankruptcy quickly with the least amount of lingering debt.
 After all, your goal is to get a fresh start, so the last thing you want is to have debt that you’re still required to repay!

 Here is a list of debts that don’t typically qualify for discharge:

 - Child support

-- Debts to government agencies for fines or penalties
+- Debts to government agencies for fines and penalties, such as court costs

 - Tax debt